syjem/Balance-Sheet/README.md

 #Pseudo Selectors
-Learn More About CSS Pseudo Selectors By Building A Balance Sheet 12/20/2022
+Learn More About CSS Pseudo Selectors By Building A Balance Sheet - Free Code Camp 12/20/2022

 You can use CSS pseudo selectors to change specific HTML elements.